Effects of topological and non-topological edge states on information propagation and scrambling in a Floquet spin chain: Abstract

 \section{Abstract}

-The action of any local operator on a quantum system propagates through the system carrying the information of the local operator.
-This is usually studied via the squared commutator or, equivalently, the out-of-time-order correlator (OTOC).
+The action of any local operator on a quantum system propagates through the system carrying the information of the operator.
+This is usually studied via the out-of-time-order correlator (OTOC).
 We numerically study the information propagation from one end of a periodically driven spin-1/2 $XY$ chain with open boundary conditions using the Floquet infinite-temperature OTOC.
-We calculate the OTOC for two different spin operators, $\si^x$ and $\si^z$, and find that they show quite different behaviors.
-The OTOC for the spin operator which is local in terms of Jordan-Wigner fermions ($\si^z$) shows no signature of information scrambling inside the light cone of propagation.
-On the contrary, the OTOC for the spin operator which is non-local in terms of Jordan-Wigner fermions ($\si^x$) shows signatures of scrambling inside the light cone.
-For sinusoidal driving, the model can be shown to host different types of Majorana edge states, namely the topological zero quasienergy edge states and anomalous edge states.
-The two different types of edge states influence the information propagation in the spin chain in different ways.
+We calculate the OTOC for two different spin operators, $\si^x$ and $\si^z$.
+For sinusoidal driving, the model can be shown to host different types of edge states, namely, topological (Majorana) edge states and non-topological edge states.
 We observe a localization of information at the edge for both $\sigma^z$ and $\sigma^x$ OTOCs whenever edge states are present.
-In addition, in the case of anomalous edge states, we see oscillations of the OTOC in time near the edge, the oscillation period being inversely proportional to the gap between the Floquet eigenvalues of the edge states.
+In addition, in the case of non-topological edge states, we see oscillations of the OTOC in time near the edge, the oscillation period being inversely proportional to the gap between the Floquet eigenvalues of the edge states.
 We provide an analytical understanding of these effects due to the edge states.
-We also observe an `unscrambling effect' in the $\sigma^x$ OTOC after reflection at the other end of the system.
+It was known earlier that the OTOC for the spin operator which is local in terms of Jordan-Wigner fermions ($\si^z$) shows no signature of information scrambling inside the light cone of propagation, while the OTOC for the spin operator which is non-local in terms of Jordan-Wigner fermions ($\si^x$) shows signatures of scrambling.
+We report a remarkable `unscrambling effect' in the $\sigma^x$ OTOC after reflections from the ends of the system.
 Finally, we demonstrate that the information propagates into the system mainly via the bulk states with the maximum value of the group velocity, and we show how this velocity is controlled by the driving frequency and amplitude.